altayaydemir/altay-dot-wtf/data/articles/happier-lighthouse.md

 Although `React` allows lazy loading with the [suspense API](https://reactjs.org/docs/react-api.html#reactsuspense), it's not available for `Next.js` since the `ReactDOMServer` support has not implemented yet.

-However, our thoughtful friend `Next.js` offers an alternative API for dynamic imports.
+Luckily, our thoughtful friend `Next.js` offers an alternative API for dynamic imports.
 It's called [next/dynamic](https://nextjs.org/docs/advanced-features/dynamic-import) and pretty straightforward for such a use-case like this.

 First, I changed my usage of `react-syntax-higlighter` to load and register parsers only for the languages I use.